Local scale invariance and robustness of proper scoring rules: Kernel scores and robustness

 where $H^{\alpha}_{\Q}(X,Y)$ is a $2\times 2$ matrix independent of $\theta$. \end{Proposition} The proof is given in Appendix~\ref{sec:proofs}.
-For the robust CRPS we have the following result, which also is proved in Appendix~\ref{sec:proofs}. \begin{Proposition} Let $\Omega = \mathbb{R}$ and assume that $\Q$ is a probability measure satisfying Assumption \ref{ass1} for $\alpha=1$.
-Then $S^{ker}_{1,c}$ has scale function
+For the robust CRPS we have the following result, which also is proved in Appendix~\ref{sec:proofs}. \begin{Proposition} Let $\Omega = \mathbb{R}$ and assume that $\mathcal{Q}$ is a class of probability measures $\Q_{\theta}$ which are location-scale transformations satisfying Assumption~\ref{ass1} for $\alpha=1$.
+Then the scale function of $S^{ker}_{1,c}$ on $\mathcal{Q}$ is

 where $H_{\Q}(X,Y)$ is a $2\times 2$ matrix independent of $\theta$. \end{Proposition} This result implies that when applying $S^{ker}_{1,c}$ in a situation with varying $\sigma$, i.e., the true predictive distribution has varying scale, observations with large values of $\sigma$ will be less important since $c$ is fixed.
 Note that it is not possible to set $c$ to depend on $\theta$ since it is unknown.
 This implies that the robustness will protect against outliers that are large on an absolute scale of the predictive measure, but the robustness cannot protect against outliers for predictions where $\sigma$ is small, i.e., outliers on a relative scale.